 - Maintain Control of Your Business.
 What the bank is saying is that if you attempt to raise investment capital in return for an ownership interest in your business, you might have to give away a controlling interest in your business.
 That might be true, but in reality, that may be your only choice and that is not always a bad option.
 You may find that you can be rewarded for your efforts in other ways.

 - Have a Complete Business Plan.
 Yep, that’s right.
 Every entrepreneur should have a plan that tells a compelling story about a great company or a future great company and includes relevant financial information that makes sense and is defendable.
 Adds John N. Hickman, regional director of the Eastern Regional Maryland Small Business and Technology Development Center, “This is never a one and done proposition.
 Review your plan twice a year to check your progress against the goals outlined in it.”

 - Manage Your Risk Carefully.
 This is a nice way of reminding entrepreneurs not to borrow money they can’t pay back.
-What will it mean to your business and your family if you can’t pay back a loan on time and you default?
+What will it mean to your business and your family if something goes wrong, you can’t pay back a loan on time, and you default?
 Make sure you have carefully answered this question.

 - Find the Right (Financing) Partner.
 Quoting directly from the ad, “Lenders and investors expect to earn a return on their money, but the best sources of financing should demonstrate a clear understanding of your goals and the challenges you face.
 Choose a financial partner who is committed to your success and can provide advice and guidance to help you achieve it.”
 Says Professor Greene, “if all you get is the money, you didn’t do it right.”